Cosmic-Noir/key-quest/README.md

 This is mostly a cute game project to practice using React, Typescript, React Query, ChatGPT and to have some fun!

+## Demo

+Try the game [here](https://cosmic-noir.github.io/key-quest/)!
+Note this is a hobby project with bugs and features in development.

 ## Features

 - **Dynamic Typing Challenges:** Encounter different typing tasks, from simple letters to complex words and phrases.